Stats on Service

 What is the Hours Verification Committee?

-As this is our pilot year of this program we acknowledge that we may discover exceptions to program policies and requirements.
+We acknowledge that we may discover exceptions to program policies and requirements.
 There will be a committee of faculty and staff who will make determining decisions about specific hours verification.

 What does a Pilot program mean?

 As this award program is in its early years, we are exploring all possible opportunities, guidelines and policies affiliated with the program.
 The Department of Community Service reserves the right to make edits or changes to the program policies at any time.
 We will be transparent in these policies and keep them updated on the Commitment to Service Award homepage.